 Step 3The program will then immediately begin the process of recovering the password from the document.
 Simply, wait for the process to be completed.

 Once the process is complete, a password will appear on the screen.
-You can then use the password to unlock the document and then remove the password if you need to.
+You can then use the password to unlock the document and then take password off Word document.

-If you know the original password, removing the password from the Word document can be a simple process:
+If you know the original password, removing encryption from the Word document can be a simple process:

 For Word 2010/2013/2016:

 Step 1: Open the password-protected Word document and enter the password to unlock it.

 Step 2: Click on 'File > Protect Document > Encrypt with Password'.

 Step 3: Since the document is password protected, the password will appear in the 'Password' box.
 To unprotect the document, simply clear the password in this box and click on 'OK'.

 Step 1.
 Tap on the office icon in the top left corner of Word document and click on "Prepare" and then "Encrypt Word Document".